com-480-data-visualization/COM-480-S25-Dotty-Visualization/README.md

 This is a basic overview of the contributors to the repository.
 Not showing much information due to the number of commits.

+Some simple pre-processing to extract some interesting initial data:
+- Commits in the last year: `./some-sample-data/commits-last-year.csv`.
+Hash, author, time and commit head messages.
+- Commits for each Scala source file: `./some-sample-data/commits-by-file.csv`.
+Number of commits, and the information of the last commit.

 ### Related work

 <!-- > - What others have already done with the data?